qhardwick/TRMS-FormService/README.md

   "reason": "[String]"
 }
 ```
-2. A message will be sent to the requesting user notifying them of the request denial and the response body wuill show that the form has been updated to contain the `reasonDenied` and its status will be
+2. A message will be sent to the requesting user notifying them of the request denial and the response body will show that the form has been updated to contain the `reasonDenied` and its status will be
    updated to `DENIED`:
 ```
 {